Resolving the Hybrid vs. Native Apps Dilemma in 2023

-They make effective tools in helping businesses hit their targets — be it an internal goal or a competitor.
+They make effective tools in helping businesses catch their big fish — be it nailing an ambitious internal goal or beating a top competitor.
 Case in point: Amazon.

 At some point, Jeff Bezos’ brainchild threatened to end Google’s dominance.